zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

    * Data Transformation (JSONPlaceholder API - /users)
    * Data Transformation (OpenWeatherMap API)
    * then Saving transformed data  to relational database
-   * then perfoming some calculationg as mention task like (calculate total sales amount per customer ,top-selling products ,Analyze sales trends over time)  and saving to results tables .. alter we  can display on dasboard using power BI  or other tools
+   * then perfoming some calculationg as mention task like (calculate total sales amount per customer ,top-selling products ,Analyze sales trends over time)  and saving to results tables .. later we  can display on dasboard using power BI  or other tools
 * created jupyter notebook  for visualization purpose ...
     * Data Manipulation and Aggregations
     * perfoming some calculationg as mention task like (calculate total sales amount per customer ,top-selling products ,Analyze sales trends over time)  and creating visualization

 ### My understanding with data .
-as we know, we have csv that contains  sale related info like product id and customer id and order no etc...   and from JSONPlaceholder api we have user data (id, addres,lat,long etc). later for analysis  purpose  we can join the data base  on customer id from sale_info table and from user table  we  can take . eacher user conatins  lat long .  we   did  api hit to OpenWeatherMap  to get weather detail .  and append to each user..
+as we know, we have csv that contains  sale related info like product id and customer id and order no etc...   and from JSONPlaceholder api we have user data (id, addres,lat,long etc). later for analysis  purpose  we can join the data  base on customer_id from sale_info table and id from user table  we  can take . eacher user conatins  lat long .  we   did  api hit to OpenWeatherMap  to get weather detail .  and append to each user..
+Note : at the end of doc  i have given   Schema of databse.
  ### technology selection.
 we  have lots  of tools and techniques  to perform this task .  we can suggest   solution  base current  situation in organization like budget , resources or time frame and importace  of task . to perfrom this task we  can use cloud soltuion azure  like data factory  kind of stuff ..  or tools  like  SSIS  packages or  pentaho ETL  tool  ..